Arizona Geological Society

 Social Hour with Sandwiches from Beyond Bread (5:30-6:30 PM), Presentation (6:35 PM)

-For those planning to attend the event, please register by 6:00 PM on Sunday, 31 March, 2024
+For those planning to attend the event, please register by 6:00 PM on Sunday, March 2, 2025

-The Arizona Geological Society also thanks Hexagon
+The Arizona Geological Society thanks Hexagon

 for generously providing the venue and drinks